BookerRues9/mkxp-z-android-reworked/README.md

 ## we open the mkxp-z-android project in the console
 - then we go to: cd app/jni
 - we download the dependencies: chmod +x get_deps.sh
-- we run the file: chmod +x get_deps.sh
+- we run the file: ./get_deps.sh
 ## after downloading the dependencies we give the paths where everything is located we run the following commands
 - export ANDROID_HOME=/home/YOURSUMER/Android/Sdk
 - export ANDROID_NDK_HOME=$ANDROID_HOME/ndk/23.2.8568313